Limited functionality available

 10.4 You may also use the contact details in paragraph 12.1 if you wish to make a complaint to us relating to your privacy.

-11 Sending you marketing information
+11 Sending you marketing or business development information

 11.1 If a member of Deloitte staff believes you are a client or business contact who may be interested in our thought leadership or marketing campaigns, we may use your information from time to time to inform you by letter, telephone, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you.